 At that time, our network monitoring included comparing actual IP address usage to DHCP server lease assignments on a daily basis.
 Specifically, we compared our IP router ARP cache data to our DHCP server logs.
 We were able to do so because we were using DHCP servers instrumented to provide us with the necessary information, and non-NAT'd IP networks in which we were able to reliably gather IP ARP data from the IP router.
 This allowed us to detect some devices using IP addresses not assigned for their use.

 This was a degree of monitoring that many sites did not perform.
 Many sites place client devices -- especially wireless clients -- behind NATs.
 And many sites operate a DHCP service that is not instrumented in a way to assist in such monitoring.
-With such closely monitored ARP data and DHCP server data, detecting this kind of problem is difficult or impractical.
+Without such closely monitored ARP data and DHCP server data, detecting this kind of problem is difficult or impractical.

 We also monitored our DHCP servers very closely for any problems they detected, including when they saw DHCP-leased IP addresses in-use when they should not be, or when a client tried to SELECT an offer that was not made to it, or when a client tried to renew or rebind an IP address after the client's lease on that IP address has already expired.
 We had instrumented our DHCP server software to make it (somewhat) easier to see such events.
 Our monitoring also reported DHCP clients which were the source of excessive transactions; occasionally these were victims of malfunctioning iPhone OS devices "stealing" IP addresses.